 (*7) That Kouji would have an older brother as one of their enemies: Kouji’s older brother Kouichi, who had been separated from him for their entire lives, is hypnotized by Cherubimon into losing his memories of the human world, and appears before Kouji as Duskmon, the Warrior of Darkness.
 However, as he fights with Kouji, he slowly starts to recover his memories, and, after regaining the true power of darkness, fights alongside Kouji and their friends as Löwemon.
-Since their parents had divorced when they were very young, they were separated and raised as if they were only children, and the story between the two of them make up the centerpiece of the time spanning the latter half of the second cour4 to the third.
+Since their parents had divorced when they were very young, they were separated and raised as if they were only children, and the story between the two of them makes up the centerpiece of the time spanning the latter half of the second cour5 to the third.

 Beyond just the story, the characters must have also gone through a lot of changes, too.